sgryphon/essential-logging/docs/Logging-Primer.md

 dotnet add HelloWorld package Microsoft.Extensions.Hosting
 ```

-Best practice is to enable the new nullable reference types language feature in HelloWorld.csproj:
+Best practice is to enable the new nullable reference types language feature in `HelloWorld.csproj`:

 ```xml
   <PropertyGroup>